daaku/dak/readme.md

 Zen:

 1. Full access to JavaScript.
-No feature left behind.
 2. No runtime.
-Prefer libraries.
 3. Participate in the ecosystem.

 JavaScript is ubiquitous.
 It's ecosystem is diverse and populated.
 Dak attempts